netlify/build/README.md

 `finally`
 Last step in deployment chain

-These lifecycle hooks are how users, addons, and internal products can extend the functionality of the build process.
+These lifecycle hooks are how users, add-ons, and internal products can extend the functionality of the **Netlify Build** process.

 ## Open questions